OSGeo/OSGeoLive-doc/doc/quickstart/geonetwork_quickstart.rst

 Prerequisites
 -------------

-This guide assumes that you have Geonetwork installed and running, and know the URL to connect to it in your browser.
-If not, please refer to the Installation Guide at https://geonetwork-opensource.org/manuals/trunk/en/maintainer-guide/installing/index.html.
+This guide assumes that you have Geonetwork installed and running, and know the URL so you can connect to it from your browser.
+If not, refer to the `Installation Guide <https://geonetwork-opensource.org/manuals/trunk/en/maintainer-guide/installing/index.html>`_.

 Throughout this guide we will use the URL ``http://localhost:8880/geonetwork`` to refer to the catalog, please substitute a different URL if this is not correct for your system.